 Terra, if known for nothing else, should be known for helping Deathstroke bring down the Teen Titans.
 In arguably the greatest Teen Titans story, The Judas Contract, Terra was placed inside the team by Deathstroke.
-As a member, she gained their trust, loyalty, and compassion, all-the-while relaying valuable information to Deathstroke.
+As a member, she gained their trust, loyalty, and compassion while relaying valuable information to Deathstroke.

-At the conclusion of the torture, Angel was reborn Archangel, Apocalypse’s Harbinger of Death.
-In place of his bird-like wings, stood metal wings that could project deadly metallic feathers at his enemies.
-More than that, Angel was reborn with an insatiable thirst for violence and death.
+After the torture, Angel was reborn Archangel, Apocalypse’s Harbinger of Death.
+In place of his bird-like wings stood metal wings that could project deadly metallic feathers at his enemies.
+More than that, Angel was reborn with

-For a time, Sinestro was considered the best of all the Green Lanterns.
+Sinestro was considered the best of all the Green Lanterns for a time.
 He was the model by which all Green Lanterns were molded.
 He kept peace, order, and law in his Sector in a way that no other Lantern could.
-What nobody foresaw, however, was that he did so through fear, violence, and brutality.
+However, nobody foresaw that he did so through fear, violence, and brutality.

-When outed from the Green Lantern’s and beaten by Hal Jordan, Sinestro created his own Lantern Corps.
-The Yellow Lanterns, unlike the Green Lantern’s, used fear as the mechanism of power.
-Through them, Sinestro rose to become one of themost feared Green Lantern enemies in existence.
+When outed from the Green Lanterns and beaten by Hal Jordan, Sinestro created his own Lantern Corps.
+Unlike the Green Lanterns, the Yellow Lanterns used fear as the mechanism of power.
+Through them, Sinestro rose to become one of the

 6. Jean Grey

-Some consider the Dark Phoenix Saga one of the best X-Men stories of all-time.
+Some consider the Dark Phoenix Saga one of the best X-Men stories ever.
 Some, like myself, consider it average at best.
-No matter what you think, it’s tough to argue that Jean Grey’s transformation into the Dark Phoenix wasn’t shocking.
+Regardless of your thoughts, it’s tough to argue that Jean Grey’s transformation into the Dark Phoenix wasn’t shocking.